Poojachavan-hub/PoojaChavanDevops/README.md

 # 👋 Hi, I'm Pooja Chavan

-🚀 DevOps & Cloud Engineer | Former Startup CEO & Marketing Director
+🚀 DevOps & Cloud Engineer | Tech-Enthusiast with Entrepreneurial Spirit
 📍 Bengaluru, India | 💼 [LinkedIn](https://www.linkedin.com/in/pooja-chavan-299b16257/) | ✉️ poojachavanj779@gmail.com

 ---

 I'm a results-driven **DevOps and Cloud professional** with over **5 years of experience** in designing scalable infrastructures, automating deployments, and improving system reliability using AWS and modern DevOps tools.

-From **2019 to 2021**, I served as the **CEO & Director of Marketing** for a self-started e-commerce venture, where I led a team of 15, designed growth strategies, and achieved a top-5 national sales ranking.
-This entrepreneurial journey sharpened my leadership, operations, and customer-centric thinking — skills I now apply to scalable cloud solutions.
+In addition to my technical background, I bring a strong foundation in **team leadership, digital marketing, and e-commerce operations**, having led a high-performing sales and marketing initiative from 2019 to 2021.
+This blend of tech and business experience enables me to approach engineering challenges with strategic thinking and user impact in mind.

 ---